Frax (FRAX) Trading 0.1% Lower This Week

-Frax (FRAX) traded up 0% against the US dollar during the 1 day period ending at 22:00 PM Eastern on July 1st.
-Over the last week, Frax has traded down 0.1% against the US dollar.
-One Frax token can currently be purchased for approximately $1.00 or 0.00003268 BTC on cryptocurrency exchanges.
-Frax has a market cap of $1.00 billion and approximately $8.26 million worth of Frax was traded on exchanges in the last 24 hours.
+Frax (FRAX) traded down 0% against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on July 2nd.
+During the last week, Frax has traded 0.1% lower against the U.S. dollar.
+One Frax token can currently be bought for $1.00 or 0.00003272 BTC on popular exchanges.
+Frax has a total market cap of $1.00 billion and approximately $6.46 million worth of Frax was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.